mlomsdal/SupermarketAnalysis/README.md

 # SupermarketAnalysis
 Project analyzing a supermarket dataset using Python, Pandas, Seaborn, Matplotlib

-Jupyter notebook contains explorayory analysis on the Super Market data set ansewring a series of questions about the data.
+Jupyter notebook contains exploratory analysis on the Super Market data set ansewring a series of questions about the data.